Lords of the Manor Upper Slaughter, Cotswolds

 Stay in a Manor room and receive:

-- 5 course tasting menu on one evening in the Michelin star restaurant.
+- 5 course tasting menu on one evening in the award winning restaurant.
 Set dining times apply.

 - Complimentary room upgrade (subject to availability)